ChaoChingTan/labs/Virtualization/Virtualization.md

 A piece of software is required to create virtual machines (guest machines) on the physical hardware (host machine).
 This piece of software is known as the hypervisor or virtual machine monitor.

+A virtualization host is a physical machine which provides guest VM(s) the underlying compute resources, eg:

+- Compute
+- Memory
+- Storage
+- Network

+A virtual machine monitor (VMM) or hypervisor running on the host machine controls the guest VMs

 ## Hypervisors

 There are 2 types of hypervisor.

 - Type 1: Run directly on the host's hardware, eg Linux KVM, VMware ESXi
 - Type 2: Run on top of another operating system, eg Oracle Virtualbox, VMware Workstation Player

+Modern CPUs support hardware virtualization.
+On Linux systems, you can tell by checking the flags of /proc/cpuinfo.
+For Intel based CPUs, look for the `vmx` flag.
+For AMD based CPUs, look for the `svm` flag.

 ## Lab Procedures